-Doreen is a Clinical Psychologist and author of Essential Speaking: The 7-Step Guide to Finding Your Real Voice.
+Doreen is a Clinical Psychologist and author of The 7 Secrets to Essential Speaking: Find Your Voice, Change Your Life.
 As Speaking Circles International's original Training Director since 1997, she oversees the design, development, and delivery of Facilitator Training programs.

 Doreen once suffered from stage fright, and this fear is what brought her to Speaking Circles®, where she learned to face and transform anxiety.
 She discovered that being connected to herself and others was the key to confidence.
 She is now an internationally recognized seminar leader.

 Between earning her degree in Sociology and a PhD in Psychology from University of California Berkeley, Doreen's journey took her to Malaysia as a Peace Corps volunteer.
 She saw that at the core of social problems were communication and relationship issues.
 Doreen's calling is to facilitate personal and professional transformation and to help people recover their vibrant inner spirit.

 Koos works with Jennet Burghard to oversee all European training programs for Speaking Circles International.
 Together they are responsible for daily operations and Facilitator continuing education in Europe.

 Koos discovered Speaking Circles through a workshop by Barbara Whitney and was immediately touched by the power of its ease and simplicity.
 He teamed up with Walter Berghoef to coproduce Speaking Circle trainings in the Netherlands.
 Besides his work with Speaking Circles International, Koos is a Trainer and Life & Career Coach, combining Speaking Circles and Neurolinguistic Programming (NLP) with elements of assertiveness and classical communication training.